 The Atlas of Canada – Toporama

-Do note that the above topos are mostly from the 1970s to the 1990s.
-Natural Resources Canada now maintains an online and current version of the topos at the following website – click on to access.
+Note that the above Topos are mainly from the 1970s to the 1990s.
+Natural Resources Canada now maintains an online and current version of the Topos at the following website – click on to access.

-While the government topos are essential, they do not have any information on portages and campsites.
-For that, the next four sources will provide you with the info you need.
+While the government topos are essential, they do not have information on portages and campsites.
+The following four sources will provide you with the info you need.

 Ken Kokanie’s Map Set

-In our map case, we had Ken Kokanie’s excellent annotated trip map.
+We also had Ken Kokanie’s excellent annotated trip map in our map case.
 It outlines a route he did down the Allan Water River to Wabakimi Lake and then heading south to Lower Wabakimi Lake to exit at Little Caribou Lake.
-(Click here to access an 8 Mb pdf file.)
+(Click here to access the 8 Mb pdf file.)

 Friends of Wabakimi Maps

-We also had additional soon-to-be-published info courtesy of Phil Cotton, mapmaker Barry Simoni and the Wabakimi Project volunteers, who had just done the river a few weeks before.
+We also had additional soon-to-be-published info courtesy of Phil Cotton, mapmaker Barry Simoni and the Wabakimi Project volunteers.
+They had just done the river a few weeks before.
 The maps have since been published and can be found in Volume 3 of the Wabakimi Project’s comprehensive maps on the Wabakimi Area.
 (Click here for Volume 3 info.)
 They are absolutely worth it for the level of detail they provide on the rapids, falls, and portages you will encounter.
 However, they are not meant to be your only map source.
-They need to be supplemented at least with the 1:50000 topographical maps from NRC mentioned above.
+They must be supplemented with the 1:50000 topographical maps from Natural Resources Canada mentioned above.

 Wabakimi Maps by Laurence Mills

-We were not aware of the maps produced by Laurence Mills before our Allanwater trip.
-However, the very next summer we purchased his Kopka 2 canoe route package and found it to be detailed and accurate for the rapids, portage, and campsite info the set of laminated 8.5″x11″ sheets provided.
 As with the Wabakimi Project maps above, having reliable information allows for better planning, saves energy, and decreases the chance of making bad decisions!
 Definitely worth the C$20.
-Mills has two Allanwater packages – Allanwater I is the shorter one that heads to Caribou Lake via Lower Wabakimi Lake while Allanwater II is the exact route that we did as our “Introduction To Wabakimi”!
+Mills has two Allanwater packages – Allanwater I is the shorter one that heads to Caribou Lake via Lower Wabakimi Lake, while Allanwater II is the exact route we did as our “Introduction To Wabakimi”!

 In the decade since this report was written, a new source of canoe route info has appeared on the internet.
-What its creators have done is collate all the available information from the sources above – and yet other trip reports and info submitted to them by fellow trippers.
+Its creators have collated all the available information from the sources above – and yet other trip reports and info submitted to them by fellow trippers.

-It is the same approach as that of the now-defunct Jeff’s Maps and the current Unlostify maps available for some Ontario destinations.
+It is the same approach as the now-defunct Jeff’s Maps and the current Unlostify maps available for some Ontario destinations.
 Of the data, the Paddle Planner website includes this reminder: